 An ice dam can easily push back up under the shingles, causing water to enter the attic.
-As a result, homeowners can face damage to interior walls, ceilings, insulation, and, of course, the roof, shingles and soffits.
+As a result, homeowners can face damage to interior walls, ceilings, insulation, as well as the roof, shingles, and soffits.

 As an ice dam accumulates, it gets heavier and heavier, sometimes growing beyond a weight that the gutter can support.
 If it gets to this point, it is a very dangerous situation, as it could cause major damage to your home or threaten anyone who happens to be walking by when it finally falls.

 Even if it doesn’t pose an exterior threat, ice dams can harm your roof in other ways.
 As water creeps in between shingles and expands as it freezes, it will loosen shingles and allow more water to enter until you have a leak and interior ceiling damage.

 Along with our removal services, our professionals can provide expert advice to prevent water damage, ice dam damage, roof collapse, and other issues.

 Ice Dam Prevention Tips